Craig Venter: J. Craig Venter Institute

 In 2006 Venter founded the J. Craig Venter Institute (JCVI), a nonprofit which conducts research in synthetic biology.
 It has facilities in La Jolla and in Rockville, Maryland and employs over 200 people.

 In April 2022 Venter sold the La Jolla JCVI facility to the University of California, San Diego for $25 million.
-The university, which already has a very strong genomics program, hopes to absorb most of the Institute's faculty and its current research grants.
 Venter will continue to lead a separate nonprofit research group, also known as the J. Craig Venter Institute, and stressed that he is not retiring.
+The Venter Institute has out grown its current building with multiple new facility hires and will be moving into new space in 2025.

 Individual human genome

 On September 4, 2007, a team led by Sam Levy published one of the first genomes of an individual human—Venter's own DNA sequence.
 Some of the sequences in Venter's genome are associated with wet earwax, increased risk of antisocial behavior, Alzheimer's and cardiovascular diseases.
-This publication was especially interesting because it attempted to separate the two haplotypes (the two copies of each chromosome), although it only accomplished this in a limited way.
-The genome as published only had 3 billion bases, rather than the full 6 billion that would compose a fully diploid sequence.
-Another 10 years passed before the first haplotype-resolved human genomes began to appear.

 The Human Reference Genome Browser is a web application for the navigation and analysis of Venter's recently published genome.
 The HuRef database consists of approximately 32 million DNA reads sequenced using microfluidic Sanger sequencing, assembled into 4,528 scaffolds and 4.1 million DNA variations identified by genome analysis.
 These variants include single-nucleotide polymorphisms (SNPs), block substitutions, short and large indels, and structural variations like insertions, deletions, inversions and copy number changes.

 The browser enables scientists to navigate the HuRef genome assembly and sequence variations, and to compare it with the NCBI human build 36 assembly in the context of the NCBI and Ensembl annotations.
 The browser provides a comparative view between NCBI and HuRef consensus sequences, the sequence multi-alignment of the HuRef assembly, Ensembl and dbSNP annotations, HuRef variants, and the underlying variant evidence and functional analysis.
 The interface also represents the haplotype blocks from which diploid genome sequence can be inferred and the relation of variants to gene annotations.
 The display of variants and gene annotations are linked to external public resources including dbSNP, Ensembl, Online Mendelian Inheritance in Man (OMIM) and Gene Ontology (GO).

 Users can search the HuRef genome using HUGO gene names, Ensembl and dbSNP identifiers, HuRef contig or scaffold locations, or NCBI chromosome locations.
 Users can then easily and quickly browse any genomic region via the simple and intuitive pan and zoom controls; furthermore, data relevant to specific loci can be exported for further analysis.